oils-for-unix/oils/doc/oil-language-tour.md

 #### `break`, `continue`, `return`, `exit`

-The `exit` keyword (*not* a shell builtin) exits a process.
-The other 3 keywords behave like they do in Python and JavaScript.
+The `exit` **keyword** exits a process (it's not a shell builtin.)
+The other 3 control flow keywords behave like they do in Python and JavaScript.

 ### Abstraction: `proc` and Blocks